 Let’s start by asking “What is Perlite?”.
 Perlite is a manufactured granular product made from naturally occurring volcanic glass that is used in potting mix and also in industrial applications.

-In other words, Perlite is rock popcorn, or steam-expanded rock foam.
-These little white lumps are a lightweight soil additive that help provide plant roots with the air pockets and drainage pathways they depend on to thrive.
+In other words, Perlite is rock popcorn or steam-expanded rock foam.
+These little white lumps are lightweight soil additives that help provide plant roots with the air pockets and drainage pathways they depend on to thrive.
 And best of all, Perlite is safe for organic gardening!

 Perlite has its origins as molten lava which cooled rapidly into an amorphous volcanic glass.
 Amorphous is a geology term that means the rock has no defined form (in contrast to the very-organized crystalline atomic structure of minerals).
 With volcanic glass, the lava reaches the earth’s surface and cools too quickly to form crystals.
 The resulting bedrock is a happy, continuous lump of glass, called Obsidian.

 “In order for perlite to form, the necessary precursor, obsidian, has to be present.”Perlite mining and reclamation in the No Agua Peaks, Taos County, New Mexico, by David J Ennis, New Mexico Geological Society

 These volcanic rock deposits have characteristic cracks, likened to an “onion skin” (kind of like antique glass).
 Water can work its way into the rock, causing a type of chemical weathering.
 The shiny, translucent surface of the obsidian weathers into the matte, pearly surface of perlite.
 This water-based weathering is how obsidian deposits form into crude perlite.

 Perlite is made mainly of silica, as well as other less-prevalent substances and water.
 Mining of this extrusive igneous rock is generally done in open pit mines using mechanical extraction or blasting programs.